 Viking ship, reconstructed boat house and forge

-By the museum, the Viking ship «Vargfotr» is available to our guests during spring, summer and early autumn.
+By the museum, the Viking ship «Vargfotr» is moored in the Viking ship harbour during spring, summer and early autumn.
 From mid-June til end of August you may not only see the Viking ship but even get onboard to take part in rowing of sailing!

 The museum has two Viking ships, a smaller boat and a reconstructed boathouse by the seaside.
 The boathouse is large enough to hold our larger ship «Lofotr» (full size replica of Gokstad ship).

 The smaller boat, a «five oar boat» (femkeiping) is a replica of one of the small boats on the Oseberg Viking ship.
 The larger Vikingship, Lofotr, is often seen sailing the seas around Lofoten (no commercial use/no passengers allowed)

 By the sea and the boathouse, there is a forge/smithy.
 During summer, the blacksmith is working the forge different projects.
 On the nearby activity area for children and adults, you can try your hand at archery, axe-throwing and other Viking activities.

 In the large outdoor areas of the museum, farm animals of old races are grazing.
 Horses, wild boars, wild sheep and the Nordland cow – they are all very cute and popular.

 A well-stocked museum gift shop is open all year, offering textiles, ceramics, jewellery, toys, clothing, books and much more.